 6. What you eat is probably a factor

-“It’s said that you are what you eat,” says sexologist Jill McDevitt, PhD.
+There are foods that make your pee smell, foods that cause body odor, and—you guessed it—potentially foods that impact the way you smell down there, too.
+“It’s said that you are what you eat,” says sexologist Jill McDevitt, Phd.
 “And it’s true that what you eat can and does impact how your vagina smells to a certain extent.”

 But that doesn’t mean there’s a Vagina Scent Diet.
 “What we eat affects pretty much everything, so it’s fair to think that a whole-food, plant-based diet (which is best for the rest of our body) is also good for the vagina and its scent,” says Dr. Gersh.
-But, just to be clear, this is strictly a hypothesis—as is that pointer you may have heard about eating pineapple being an effective strategy for making the vagina smell and taste sweeter.
-“There is nothing magical about pineapple,” Dr. Gersh says.
-“But eating more fruits and vegetables is never a bad thing.”
+(There are even foods that make pee smell.)
+But, just to be clear, this is strictly a hypothesis—as is that adage you may have heard about eating pineapple being an effective strategy for making a pineapple vagina taste—meaning you're making your vagina smell and taste sweeter.
+“There is nothing magical about pineapple," Dr. Gersh says.
+"But eating more fruits and vegetables is never a bad thing.”

 7. Yeast infections may cause your vagina to smell more, well, yeasty